 The main issue with shared secret/passphrase is that you need to exchange it with the receiver of the encrypted message.
 You can do this over the internet or via an alternative channel such as SMS, phone, … The danger is that if the shared passphrase falls into the wrong hands, anyone who knows it will be able to decrypt the message.
 One answer to this problem is asymmetric encryption (OpenPGP based), in which there is a key pair: a public key which is made freely available to anyone who might want to send you a message and a second, private key which is meant to be kept secret by its owner.

 Symmetric key encrypted emails requires trust in the sender service (i.e., Mailfence) which manages and provides this feature.
 The recipient must view the message on the sender’s portal.
 In case of an unreliable or breached sender service, there could be a significant security issue.
 Also, there are no digital signatures (except the traditional DKIM header for anti-spoofing reasons) on these encrypted messages.
 For that, you should use asymmetric signature (OpenPGP based).

 You cannot forward symmetrically encrypted messages.
 Neither party can change the sender address and the recipient address for a given email conversation thread.
-We do not support message attachments at this point.

 – Mailfence team